hansproject/Data-Science/README.md

 This data science has several machine learning projects with the most important ones can be classified as follows:
 - 1st is about predicting whether if a customer of bank will exit it or not based Credit Score, Number of Products used and several other variables.
 This project use RandomForest regression to predict on a test dataset.
 - 2nd one is a Google stock price predictive model.
 The model will try to predict the highest price for the next 20 days of the stock after training.
+- 3rd use Monte Carlo Carlo simulations to calculate the value at risk(vaR) if you buy 1 Apple share for a 7 trading days period
-- 3rd, 4th and 5th involve Lasso Regression, Linear regression and Tree classifier
+- 4th, 5th and 6th involve Lasso Regression, Linear regression and Tree classifier
-- 5th one is the code of a facebook bot that login in automatically into an account.
+- 7th one is the code of a facebook bot that login in automatically into an account.
 But this code can be adapted transform into a tweeter or instagram bot.

 ### Connect with me: